 After a five-year hiatus, the PUMA Blaze of Glory range returns to stores with a revamped look and updated technology.
 The Reverse Classics collection returned with two new colourways, including the PUMA Black/Steel Gray/Fiery Coral and the PUMA White/PUMA Black/Snorkel Blue variants.
 I received the former for review.
 Here are my thoughts on the new look sneaker with its enhanced cushioning technology.

 PUMA Blaze of Glory Reverse Classics Design and Build

 Being a sneaker based on the original from the 90s, you can definitely see those influences coming through.
 For starters, the upper is based primarily on mesh materials and synthetic leather overlays.
 The mesh runs from the toe all the way to the heel tab, which also offers breathability for the sneaker.

-The laces are bunched into the two sections, which form part of the glossy TPU cage.
+The laces are bunched into two sections, which form part of the glossy TPU cage.
 This is reminiscent of the 90s design.
-Lastly, the rest of the materials includes an IMEVA midsole and rubber outsole.
+Lastly, the rest of the materials include an IMEVA midsole and rubber outsole.

 The TRINOMIC logo is visible on the lateral rear of the midsole.
 Its hexagonal shapes can be seen on the outsole beneath the shoe behind the translucent rubber section that runs through the middle.

 The PUMA Blaze of Glory Reverse Classics continues the 90s trend with modern twists, and you can see the inspirations from both eras.
 It still has a low boot construction, which looks great.
 The overall design has been tweaked just enough to be different, with colour matching and contrast being the most significant aspect of the changes.
 It really does look aesthetically pleasing.